luke-griffiths/lsg84/index.md

 I used a ton of drawing functions to draw a left-facing Ava, right-facing Ava, landing pad, and cannonball.
 All of these relied on the ```drawRect()``` function included in the VGA graphics library from Hunter.
 Since draw rect is almost down to the level of individual pixels, it means that my ```drawDino()``` function was over 100 lines of code.
 For text, I used the ```setCursor()```, ```setTextColor()```, ```setTextSize()```, and ```writeString()``` functions to write words to the monitor.

 ### Threading & Concurrency
 This program used two threads and two cores.
 In previous labs, the two cores had an approximately equal workload.
-For example, the boids simulation required that each core works on updating half of the boids flock, and one writes to the VGA while the other waits for user input.
+For example, the boids simulation required that each core works on updating half of the boids flock, and one writes to the VGA while the other handles user input.
 This meant that I needed to be careful about sharing resources.
 For this assignment, I only needed two threads: one to run the game, and one to handle user input.

 <img width="588" alt="Screen Shot 2022-12-12 at 11 47 29 PM" src="https://user-images.githubusercontent.com/71809396/207229119-a48945e7-c1e1-45b0-bc78-b6db498be8b8.png">